Strengthening children's social-emotional connections and confidence

 FeelLinks Dolls and Journal Set

-Four feeling dolls, each double-sided, representing eight core feelings, including: Happy/Sad, Proud/Embarrassed, Calm/Excited, and Angry/Scared.
-Adorable, emotive, brightly colored, soft and squeezable, FeelLinks dolls assist children with labeling, expressing and regulating their feelings.
+Created by an elementary educator and mom - FeelLinks set comes with four feeling dolls, each double-sided, representing eight core feelings, including: Happy/Sad, Proud/Embarrassed, Calm/Excited, and Angry/Scared.
+Adorable, emotive, brightly colored, soft and squeezable, FeelLinks plush dolls assist children with labeling, expressing and regulating their feelings.

 FeelLinks journal empowers children to reflect and respond to their feelings; encouraging growth in identifying, understanding, and managing their feelings.

-FeelLinks doll set comes with four dolls, each double-sided, representing eight core feelings.
-Doll sets are great for individual or group use across multiple settings, including: home, classroom, counseling, play therapy, and more.
+FeelLinks plush doll set comes with four dolls, each double-sided, representing eight core feelings.
+Emotion plush doll sets are great for individual or group use across multiple settings, including: home, classroom, counseling, play therapy, and more.

 Benefits of Journaling for Children

 There are numerous benefits to journaling, or expressive writing, at any age.
-Scientific research tells us that journaling can show improvements in mental health, physical health, self-awareness, problem solving skills, creativity, communication, academics - and more!
+Scientific research tells us that journaling can show improvements in mental health, physical health, self-awareness, problem-solving skills, creativity, communication, academics - and the benefits list continues...

 Tara, Educational Psychologist, California